wp-plugins/wp-scheduled-themes/readme.txt

 = My Theme is scheduled to appear, why does it not show up? =

 This can happen if you have 2 themes scheduled to appear at the same time.
 The theme that was scheduled to appear the earliest in the year will always appear.

+= I want to schedule changes, but I don't want to duplicate my entire theme for a minor change =

+Maybe wp-scheduled-styles is the plugin for you!
+This plugin will let you specify an additional .css file to be included from your theme.

 == Screenshots ==